 Park at the first significant gravel pull-off past Habegger Road (31E305)

 .
+Habegger Road access is actually labeled Miller, for the owner of the home past the gate.
 A short section of gravel road going down and north out of that pull-off will take you to Habegger Road (31E305)

-where you start your first and biggest climb.
+where must go around a gate before you start your first and biggest climb.
 The road starts out as singletrack, but eventually becomes more of a road as you climb.
 Stay left at intersections, continuing on the main road to go up and across the ridge, and make a fast descent down into meadows.

 The three-way intersection is hard to miss.
 Make a right onto Coyote Ridge Road